Want the best pet insurance for your dog? Do this now

 Comprehensive care

 Pet insurance doesn't work exactly like health insurance for humans does.
-Applicants will have their coverage limited (or they will be turned down in full) if they have pre-existing medical conditions.
+Applicants will have their pets' coverage limited (or they'll be turned down completely) if the dog has pre-existing medical conditions.
 Since these conditions are more likely to occur as your dog ages, it behooves you to get a policy before that day arrives.

 "A pre-existing condition is any injury or illness which occurs or shows symptoms before coverage starts or during a waiting period," Spot pet insurance explains.
 "A condition is considered pre-existing whether or not it's been officially diagnosed or treated; all that matters is when it occurred or symptoms first displayed."